-Construction sites are very dangerous workplaces.
+Construction sites can be very dangerous workplaces.
 In addition to working at elevated heights, construction workers and contractors use heavy, powerful machinery and sometimes even toxic chemicals to get the job done.
 This is why there are so many safety codes that help regulate construction sites.

-Although now carcinogenic materials like asbestos are banned, construction workers can still come into contact with poisons when renovating old buildings as well as constructing new ones.
+Although some carcinogenic materials like asbestos are banned, construction workers can still come into contact with poisons when renovating old buildings as well as constructing new ones.
 You can absorb toxins through inhalation and ingestion, as well as contact with your skin.
-Different chemicals cause different problems with your body, but some common toxin-related issues include:
+Different chemicals cause different problems with your body.
+Common toxin-related issues include:

 Some of these, like silicosis, may not be obvious at first.
 However, over time, you can develop a deadly illness that can progress even after you are no longer exposed to the toxic chemical responsible for your condition.

 You deserve a safe, hazard-free workplace.
 You should be provided with proper safety gear if you are working with chemicals that could present a danger to your health.
 If your well-being is at risk due to exposure to toxic chemicals, you should not let this terrifying danger go unpunished.
-To discuss your case, contact a Milwaukee construction accident lawyer from Habush Habush & Rottier S.C. ® at (414) 271-0900 today.
+To discuss your case, contact a lawyer from Habush Habush & Rottier at 800-2-HABUSH (800-242-2874).